Elves, Sagas and Volcanoes of Iceland 12 Days aboard MS Spitsbergen

 - Spot native birds and maybe even whales

-- Swim in natural hot springs hike through lava fields
+- Swim in natural hot springs and hike through lava fields

 - See glaciers, volcanoes and waterfalls

 - Learn about Iceland's heritage, ancient sagas and folk tales filled with mysticism, elves and trolls